brianpgerson/orange-trees/README.md

 1. Use jQuery to display and manipulate JavaScript Objects in the DOM.

 ## Summary
-Remember our old friend **Orange Trees** from Ruby?
-Let's revisit it in JavaScript.

 Start your test server by running `rake jasmine`

 Here are some features: